 College regulations apply whenever pupils are in the care of the College, including school visits, social occasions etc. Pupils must abide by the law as well as College regulations.
-No pupil under the age of 18 may purchase tobacco products or ecigarettes and related products.
+No pupil under the age of 18 may purchase tobacco products or e-cigarettes and related products.

 There are serious health risks associated with smoking.
 This policy and the College's approach to the issue aim to encourage an educated, informed understanding of the problems connected with smoking.
-The Wellbeing (PSHE) programme, nursing and other pastoral staff all help fulfil these aims.
+The PSHE programme, medical and other pastoral staff all help fulfil these aims.